 With that said, at this time we must continue to adhere to the list of healthcare provider approved masks referenced above.
 Please also ensure that your mask fit-testing provider is utilizing masks approved for Healthcare provider use and that their testing services are conducted in accordance with the CSA Standard CAN/CSA-Z94.4.02.

 At what point during the BSN program am I authourized to work an ESN/HCA?

-After Successful completion of Term 2, interested students will need apply for a letter of good standing by the established submission deadlines.
-Once all exams, papers and grades have been submitted, the BSN Progressions Committee Meeting determines whether students are in "good standing" - see definition here.
-If you are planning to apply for an ESN role, please follow the process and timeline outlined on Canvas in February to request your Letter of Good Standing (just prior the completion of Term 2).
+After Successful completion of NURS 361, interested students will need apply for a letter of good standing by the established submission deadlines.
+Once all exams, papers and grades have been submitted, the BSN Progressions Committee Meeting determines whether students are in "good standing" - see definition.
+If you are planning to apply for an ESN role, please follow the process and timeline outlined on Canvas to request your Letter of Good Standing (just prior the completion of previous term).
 Completed Letters of Good Standing will be sent directly to students via their student e-mail.

 At what point in the BSN program am I authorized to work as an Employed Student Nurse (ESN)?

 If you are planning on becoming an ESN once Term 3 has completed, you will be required to request a Letter of Good Standing to include with your Health Authority application.